jamesclancy/jamesclancy.github.io/Projects/WilkensAvenue/_posts/2021-09-04-WilkensAvenueStep15MockUpModifyDescription.md

     | LocationDetailUpdated of LocationDetailUpdate
 {% endhighlight %}

-I also added a type for teh editor state and added it to the ViewLocationPageModel like:
+I also added a type for the editor state and added it to the ViewLocationPageModel like:

 {% highlight FSharp %}
 type UpdateLocationDetailState =